LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Video

-Clients should support activity objects of type video to represent video content posted by users.
+Clients should support video activity objects to represent video content posted by users.
 Video objects must include a `"type"` field with the value `"Video"`.
-Video objects must include a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to a video file.
+Video objects must include a `"URL"` with either a URL string or an activity sub-object of type `"Link"` containing a URL pointing to a video file.
 Video objects must include a `"hash"` field with a [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the body of the linked video file.
 Video objects must include fields of `"height"` and `"width"` each with positive integer value on either the root activity object or the individual link sub-objects if multiple are present representing the height and width of the linked video file.
 Video objects must include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string.